jknapp25/exogenesis/ideas.md

 Strive to decrease reading level
-Talk about the silence of the forest, that could be eery The memories of previous harvester kids get's passed on to the next after they die
+Talk about the silence of the forest, that could be eery The memories of previous harvester kids get's passed on to the next after they die Maybe all details are telling details
+Include pictures, drawings, images
+Number chapters/parts like 1,2,1,2,3,4,1,2,3,4,5